sodascience/metasyn/docs/source/cli.rst

 Generating Synthetic Data
 -------------------------
-The ``synthesize`` subcommand combines the :doc:`deserialization </usage/saving_metaframes>` and :doc:`generation </usage/generating_synthetic_data>` steps in the pipeline into one, and allows you to generate a synthetic dataset from a previously saved MetaFrame (stored as GMF file).
+The ``synthesize`` subcommand combines the deserialization and generation steps in the pipeline into one, and allows you to generate a synthetic dataset from a previously saved MetaFrame (stored as GMF file).

 .. image:: /images/pipeline_cli_synthesize.png
    :alt: Creating Synthetic Data from a GMF file using the CLI